-Last week I took some time to plant seeds for spring.
+Last week I wrote about the keys to successfully planting seeds for spring.
 In it I mentioned my preference for seed starting kits.
 Not long ago I used one of these kits, compliments of Gardener’s Supply.
 Below are some shots of the process.

-Here you can see the lower elements (reservoir, raised grid, and capillary mat) assembled with the seed tray in my right hand before it goes on top.
+Below you can see the lower elements of this kit (reservoir, raised grid, and capillary mat) assembled with the seed tray in my right hand before it goes on top.
 The capillary mat is wider than the raised grid so the ends dip into the water below and wick up moisture.
 Not all kits have this mat but it is a nice feature if you can get it.

 Now comes the fine detail work.
-I’m sowing basil seeds which are quite small.
-It is nearly impossible to plant just one in each square so I’m trying to spread them out a little.
-Once they germinate I’ll eliminate the extras, NOT by pulling them out and disturbing their neighbors, but by snipping their stems down.
+Here I’m sowing basil seeds which are quite small.
+It is nearly impossible to plant just one in each square so I’m trying to spread them out a little and sow no more than two or three in each potting cell.